Gosunet/KrepesMultiPlatform/README.md

 Because everyone needs a Kotlin Multiplatform library to share crepes recipes ! #bzh

-This is a sample project to show an implementation of a Kotlin Multiplatform library.
+This is a sample project to show an implementation of a Kotlin Multiplatform library with Compose.

-Purpose is to shared a "business" module to get and transform the crepes recipes.
-Then used the module in an Android and iOS native app.
+The purpose is to share a "business" module to get and transform crepe recipes.
+Then used the module in an Android and iOS native app (maybe desktop app too, and web app also ?).

 ## Library Used